hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 ## Differences Between Terraform Enterprise and Terraform Cloud Security Models

-For the most part, Terraform Enterprise’s threat model can be considered a superset of the [Terraform Cloud security model](../../cloud/architectural-details/security-model.html) and (with the exception of the points listed below) all of the content on that page applies to Terraform Enterprise.
-Terraform Enterprise’s threat model differs from that of Terraform Clouds in these respects:
+All of the content on [Terraform Cloud security model](../../cloud/architectural-details/security-model.html) applies to Terraform Enterprise, with the exception of the points listed below.

 ### TFE Requires You to Manage and Secure the Underlying Network and Infrastructure